AbhishekGuddetwar13/AbhishekGuddetwar13/README.md

 ### 🗄️ E-Commerce Sales Analysis Using SQL

-Performed data analysis on an e-commerce dataset using SQL.
-Created database tables, analyzed revenue, customer behavior, country-wise sales, monthly trends, and handled missing data using SQL queries and views.
+Built SQL queries to analyze e-commerce sales, customer behavior, revenue trends, and country-wise performance using aggregations, filtering, and views.

 ---

 ## 📫 Connect With Me